India police probe anti-Muslim hate speech by Hindu religious leaders | DW | 24.12.2021

 There were several attacks on Muslims in India this year including one in March where a boy was thrashed for drinking water at a Hindu temple in Ghaziabad

-Police in northern India on Friday said they are investigating an event where Hindu religious leaders called for mass killings of Muslims in the country.
+Police in northern India on Friday said they were investigating an event where Hindu religious leaders called for mass killings of Muslims in the country.

 Videos of the religious gathering in the northern city of Haridwar in Uttarakhand went viral earlier in the week.